-When considering whether to use solution selling vs product selling, there are several key factors to look at.
+When considering whether to use solution selling vs. product selling, several key factors are to look at.

 Solution selling is a good approach for industries that have complex products that are highly customizable.
-As an example, a business that offers cloud storage and maintenance/security services will typically have customer-specific bundles that they create to meet the needs of each buyer.
+For example, a business that offers cloud storage and maintenance/security services will typically have customer-specific bundles that they create to meet the needs of each buyer.

 It's the salesperson's job to determine how much data the prospect needs to put on the cloud and how many devices need to connect to it.
-The salesperson also needs to know how much support the customer will need, and if there are add-ons that they can suggest.
+The salesperson also needs to know how much support the customer will need and add-ons that they can suggest.

 In product selling, a salesperson is typically looking for immediate gratification.
-Selling a solution means that you'll need to think more long-term.
+However, selling a solution means that you'll need to think more long-term.

 Solution selling is about seeing the big picture and meeting your customer where they live.

 Sure, features, benefits, and product specifications are all important.
-But these things will never be at the center of a solution selling approach that's properly executed.
+But these things will never be at the center of a solution selling approach that's appropriately executed.

 Product selling emphasizes the what over the why.
 Solution selling does the exact opposite.